tools-study/journal/drafts/draft_4.md

 **Tier 5: Organismal-level safeguards.** The ultimate safety boundary for whole-body genetic engineering:

-1. **Staged deployment**: Never attempt all ten approaches simultaneously.
+1. **Staged deployment**: Never attempt all approaches simultaneously.
 Deploy in stages---first saRNA-LNP alone, assess safety over 3--6 months, then add eVLP or depot components.
 This allows observation of each layer's safety profile before adding complexity.

 2. **Dose fractionation**: Rather than a single high-dose administration, fractionate delivery over weeks to months.
 This allows immune monitoring between fractions and reduces peak exposure to any single editing modality.

 3. **Reversibility hierarchy**: Prioritize approaches with higher reversibility. saRNA (self-limiting) and eVLPs (transient) are deployed first.
 Immune depots (eliminable via iCaspase-9) are deployed second.
 HACs (persistent but eliminable via self-destruct) are deployed last.
-Propagation cascades (inherently limited but not reversible once initiated) are deployed only after all other layers are validated.

 4. **Geographic restriction**: Initial treatments may be restricted to individual limbs or body regions using localized delivery (intra-arterial injection with temporary tourniquet) before systemic deployment.